781flyingdutchman/background_downloader/doc/storage.md

 *   `BaseDirectory.applicationSupport`: Private directory for app support files.
 *   `BaseDirectory.applicationLibrary`: (iOS/MacOS only) The Library directory.

+> [!NOTE]
+> For intermediate temporary files created while a download is in progress, the downloader uses the cache/temporary directory by default.
+On Android and Desktop, you can configure a custom directory path for these temporary files via `(Config.tempFilePath, path)` (see [Configuration](CONFIG.md#android-desktop-custom-temporary-directory-path)).

 ### Using Absolute Paths

 If you must use absolute paths, you can set `baseDirectory` to `BaseDirectory.root`.
 However, you are responsible for ensuring the path is valid.
 To help with this, you can use `Task.split(absolutePath)` which attempts to split an absolute path into the best matching `BaseDirectory`, `directory`, and `filename`.